-After initially pleading not guilty to all counts and being released on $200,000 bond in early November 2017, Gentile’s trial date was pushed back multiple times until this summer, when he pleaded guilty to two lesser charges involving the sexual violence and drug-related accusations and pleaded “no contest” to a single count of vandalism.
+After initially pleading not guilty to all counts and being released on $200,000 bond in early November 2017, Gentile’s trial date was pushed back multiple times until this summer, when he pleaded guilty to two lesser charges involving the drug-related accusations and pleaded “no contest” to a single count of vandalism.
 All other charges were dropped.

 Specifically, Gentile pleaded guilty to one count of attempted corruption of another with drugs, a third-degree felony, and one count of attempted child endangerment, a fourth-degree felony.

 None of the counts fell under mandatory sentencing rules, but Judge Wolaver wrote in his sentence filing that the seriousness of the charges and “the impact on the victim” warranted time in prison.